 No, Johnny Cash was sadly not at the farm when we sourced this coffee (#RIP).
-Sitting at around 2000 masl, this coffee was grown at Finca San Sebastian in one of the highest altitude areas in the region.
-This makes it an incredibly unique coffee grown in a geographically unique zone referred to as the “Ring of Fire” in San Miguel Dueñas, Guatemala.
+This coffee was grown in an incredibly unique geographical zone referred to as the “Ring of Fire” in Guatemala.
 In a cup of Ring of Fire Guatemala, you’ll taste a sweet lemonade-like acidity complemented by a pleasant, honeydew melon-like body and cocoa finish.

 However, the final cup isn’t just the result of proper harvest and processing.
 It’s a result of the terroir as well, which includes altitude.
-Higher altitudes (aka colder temperatures) cause the plants and cherries to mature more slowly.
+Higher altitudes, and therefore cooler temperatures, cause the plants and cherries to mature more slowly.
 This yields higher concentrations of sugars and acids, which present themselves clearly in a cup of Ring of Fire Guatemala.

 #ItsLit #RingofFire #FarmToCup